4ms/stm32mp2-baremetal/README.md

 directory, or run the command contained in the .gdbinit file yourself:

 ```
-target extended-remote:3333
+target extended-remote localhost:3333
+load
 ```

-You can then do normal gdb stuff to load the image and debug it.
+You can then do normal gdb stuff like this:

 ```
-load build/main.elf
 thbreak main
+run
 disassemble
 list main
-continue
 si
 n
 x/64i 0x88000040
+continue
 ```

 ### Resetting

-If you re-compile and need to load the new binary, unfortunately the best way I've found is to press the hard reset button on the EVK board.
+If you re-compile and need to load the new binary, unfortunately the best way I've found is to press the hard reset button on the EV1 board.
 Usually openocd will re-connect, but if it doesn't then you have to unplug/plug the USB cable so it can re-enumerate the ST-LINK USB device.
 After doing this, you need to quit gdb and re-start it.
 This process is could use improvement (especially